 By Brenda B. Covert

-1 To be grammatically correct, we have rhythm–or more precisely, poetry usually has rhythm.
+1 To be grammatically correct, the title should be we have rhythm - or more precisely, poetry usually has rhythm.
 Recite a limerick; do you hear that rhythm?
 A poem's rhythm comes from a pattern of stressed and unstressed syllables.
 The poet arranges the words of each line in a way that gives the poem a repeating beat.
-Just as a drummer can create a variety a drum beats–from "ONE two three four, ONE two three four" to "one two THREE, one two THREE"–poets can also work a drum beat kind of pattern throughout their poetry.
+Just as a drummer can create a variety of drumbeats - from "ONE, two, three, four, ONE, two, three, four" to "one, two, THREE, one, two, THREE - poets can also work a rhythmic, drumbeat kind of pattern throughout their poetry.

 3 First we'll look at the meters with two-syllable feet.
 With two syllables, there are only three possible arrangements of stressed or accented syllables.

-4 Iambic [eye-AM-bik] meters have an unstressed syllable followed by a stressed syllable (U /), such as is exhibited in this word–perhaps– and in this line: What light in yonder window breaks?
+4 Iambic (i-AM-bik) meters have an unstressed syllable followed by a stressed syllable (U /), such as is exhibited in this word -perhaps - and in this line: What light in yonder window breaks?

 For the complete story with questions: click here for printable